Optimize your residence hall Wi-Fi connection

 Disable wireless devices when not in use

 If you go to class and leave your laptop or tablet on in your room, you aren’t just wasting electricity, you are occupying a wireless channel needlessly.
-Just put your devices to sleep and wake them up again when you get back.
+Just put your devices to sleep (close the lid) and wake them up again (open the lid) when you get back.
+Closing the lid should also lock your computer screen to help keep your data secure.

 Disable personal wireless access points